aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/esm2_models/bionemo/slurm/README.md

-# Train Evolutionary Scale Models (ESM) with BioNemo
+# Train Evolutionary Scale Models (ESM-2) with BioNemo

 [NVIDIA BioNeMo](https://docs.nvidia.com/bionemo-framework/latest/) is a domain-specific machine learning framework for training and using foundation models for biology.
 This includes models for analyzing proteins, small molecules, and other biological molecules.
 To see the latest models available in BioNeMo 2.5 see [here](https://docs.nvidia.com/bionemo-framework/latest/models/).